editorconfig-checker/editorconfig-checker.php/README.md

 -a, --auto-fix
     will automatically fix fixable issues(insert_final_newline, end_of_line, trim_trailing_whitespace)
 -d, --dotfiles
-    use this flag if you want to also include dotfiles/dotdirectories -e <PATTERN>, --exclude <PATTERN>
+    use this flag if you want to exclude dotfiles
+-e <PATTERN>, --exclude <PATTERN>
     string or regex to filter files which should not be checked -h, --help